danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-20-using-the-isEnabled-environment-value-in-iOS-14.md

 }
 ```

-This small adjustment makes the button style render a correct result, even in iOS 14.4:
+This small adjustment makes the button style render a correct result, even in iOS 14:

 ![With a nested content view, iOS 14.4 renders enabled and disabled buttons correctly]({{page.assets}}ios14-4-2.png)

-If you have many styles, this can however become quite tedious and repetitive.
+If you have many styles, this can become tedious.
 You can make it more managable by creating a content view that wraps any view and provides it with the correct `isEnabled`:

 ```swift
 public struct ButtonStyleContent<Content: View>: View {